johnynek/ghissue/README.md

 ### new
 Create a new issue

-### open
+### visit
-Open an issue in the web browser (currently only works if you have a shell command called `open` in path that opens your browser, as OSX would do).
+Visit an issue in the web browser (currently only works if you have a shell command called `open` in path that opens your browser, as OSX would do).

 ### close